 One of the oldest sports clichés is that football is “a game of inches.”
 When a measurement is involved, it might be a fraction of an inch.
 A football crew may go entire seasons without having to conduct a measurement, particularly with the abundance of turf fields and their perfectly straight lines.
 But because there are a lot of “moving parts” to measurements, following protocol is crucial.

 For ease of reference, in this article, it will be assumed that the linesman is positioned on the chains side of the field and the line judge the opposite side.

 Before the game

-The linesman (and line judge in NCAA) must inspect the chains before the game.
+Inspect the chains before the game.
 The chain should be taped at its midpoint.
 If, during the pregame inspection, no tape is found on the chain, ask an athletic trainer or team manager for a strip of tape about six inches long.
 The chain is folded in half and the tape wound around the links at the halfway mark.
 The rationale for that will be explained later.

 Ensure the stakes are equipped with safe, flat bottoms and check the down box to confirm it operates correctly.
 Next the chain must be checked for length and integrity and that it is securely attached to the stakes and is free of kinks.
 Any corrections that are possible should be made.

 The linesman may pack a zip tie in his pocket.
 If a repair is necessary, the zip tie can provide a temporary solution and shorten the delay.

 It has become accepted practice for a new series that follows a free kick, punt or turnover to begin on a yardline.
 That prevents unnecessary measurements.
 For instance, the kick receiver is downed such that the ball is dead between the 27 and 28 yardlines.
 The ball should be moved up to the 28 yardline.